Virial theorem for rigidly rotating matter: Extensivity property of

 with a constant ratio of chemical potential to temperature throughout the system, given by $\alpha_{a}=\frac{\mu_{0}}{T_{0}}$.
 Here, $T_{0}=\beta_{0}^{-1}$ and $\mu_{0}$ denote the temperature and chemical potential on the axis of rotation $r=0$, while both diverge at radius $r=\Omega^{-1}$ due to the Lorentz factor $\Gamma(r)=\frac{1}{\sqrt{1-\Omega^{2}r^{2}}}$.

 Recalling \rf{GenP} in the context of pure rotation, we can express it in the following form:

 In contrast to the case of homogeneous equilibrium, $\langle\HT^{k}_{k}(x)\rangle$ cannot be taken outside the integral due to its explicit coordinate dependence \cite{Ambrus:2019ayb,Ambrus:2019khr}.
 Owing to the inhomogeneous profile of the thermodynamic parameters as given in \rf{TMux}, the tensor densities become radially coordinate-dependent thermodynamic quantities.
 This can give rise to a scenario in which the volume-averaged tensor densities acquire an explicit dependence on the system size in the direction transverse to the rotation axis, denoted by $R$, the radius of the cylindrical rotating matter.
-Therefore, an ansatz for $\text{log}Z$ can be proposed, incorporating the extensivity property